FIOpwK/SecurityLabs/README.md

 # Project23Labs

-Project: RomanNameral - a game designed to entertain users.
-Ever wanted to know how much a name weighed?
-Now you can find out with RomanNameral.
+Project: RomanNameral - a game designed script ran to entertain users.
+Ever wanted to know how much a name REALLY weighes?
+Find out NOW with RomanNameral3.
 Play using any username, real name, pet name etc.. to see its 'weight'.

+games:
 'weight' equals a force of attraction on an object, i.e a name.
 Or maybe not?
+'weight' equals a foresight of attraction on respect gained, i.e from a name.
+'weight' equals same
+'weight' equals more
+'weight' equals less
+'weight' equals complex
+'weight' equals compliment
+'weight' equals sin

+Get the point?

-RomanNameral is a New, Classic, Family Friendly, fun Holiday Party or any occassion game.
+RomanNameral's "Name Weight Game" is a New, Classic, Family Friendly, fun Holiday Party or any occassion game.

 pending patent ID
 e913d5c6af0cd45f5f6ac8d761844f24155c4398